merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 When finished, {% include PROGRAM name="anvi-summarize" %} produces a {% include ARTIFACT name="summary" %}, that offers some extensive reporting with tab-delimited files that you can open in Excel or Python/R. Here is the directory structure:

-Quite simply, Table S_RR is a copy-paste job of a selection of these files.
+Quite simply, Table S1 is a copy-paste job of a selection of these files.
 To create the Excel table, run the script `ZZ_SCRIPTS/gen_table_rr.py`.

 <details markdown="1"><summary>Show/Hide Script</summary>
 ```python